Wrongful Termination Lawyer Houston and Austin, TX

-Many states, including Texas, are “employment at-will” states.
-In general, employment at-will means that an employer can legally terminate an employee for any lawful reason at any time.
-However, this does not allow an employer to fire an employee for any reason at all.
-If an employer terminates an employee for an unlawful reason, the termination is often called a “wrongful termination.”
-There are many reasons that the law considers a termination wrongful.
-For example, wrongful terminations can include:
+Texas is an “employment at-will” state.
+Generally, employment at-will means that employers can fire an employee for any legal reason at any time.
+However, this does mean an employer can fire employees for any reason.
+If an employer terminates an employee for an illegal reason, this is called a “wrongful termination.”
+Wrongful termination encompasses a number of cases, including the following.

 - Situations in which the employer breaks the terms of the employee’s contract by firing him or her.

 - If the firing is motivated by illegal discrimination.

 - When the employer retaliates against a worker who files a workers’ compensation claim.